larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 # Introduction

 This document proposes the creation of a moderator team for all the IETF's various contribution channels.
-This moderator team is modeled after, and subsumes, the moderator team for the IETF discussion list
+The moderator team is modeled after, and subsumes, the moderator team for the IETF discussion list
-{{?RFC9245}}.
-This memo is applicable to **all** IETF participation channels.
+{{?RFC9245}} and is tasked to moderate **all** IETF participation channels.

 ## Background {#background}

-The IETF community has defined general guidelines of conduct for personal interaction in the IETF {{?RFC7154}}, and the IESG has defined an anti-harassment policy for the IETF {{AHP}} for which the IETF community has defined anti-harassment procedures {{!RFC7776}}, empowering an ombudsteam {{OT}} to take necessary action.
+The IETF community has defined general guidelines for personal interactions in the IETF {{?RFC7154}}, and the IESG has defined an anti-harassment policy for the IETF {{AHP}} for which the IETF community has defined anti-harassment procedures {{!RFC7776}}, empowering an ombudsteam {{OT}} to take necessary action.